opengeospatial/HY_Features/spec_draft.md

 In addition, the model concepts may be used to describe the relationships of observation results (any data) to the hydrologic feature of interest they are meant to represent and in this way to link numerous spatial as well as non-spatial hydrologic data exposed via Web services.
 For example, a discovery service such as a catalog of catchments could use the concepts defined here to provide machine interpretable pointers to services that provide differing geospatial representations of the same catchments as well as data from water quality and water quantity observations that characterize some aspects of the catchments.

-![Figure 1: HY_Features in the context of the OGC Abstract Specifications](figs/fig1.png)
+![Figure 1: HY_Features in the context of the OGC Abstract Specifications](figs/fig1.png) Figure 1: HY_Features in the context of the OGC Abstract Specifications

 ## 2. Conformance